QUANTWIN

 Video: Karol Kensee

-Outside Eye: Chiara Cassarin, Michael Eickhoff, Martina Mara, Hooman Samani, Eva Fischer, Oliver Schürer, Vali Lalioti, Moritz Lobeck, Johannes Braumann, Christoph Thun-Hohenstein, Michael Stolhofer
+Outside Eye: Chiara Cassarin, Michael Eickhoff, Martina Mara, Hooman Samani, Eva Fischer, Oliver Schürer, Vali Lalioti, Moritz Lobeck, Johannes Braumann, Christoph Thun-Hohenstein, Michael Stolhofer, Antonia J. Bock

-A cooperation between Silke Grabinger, CIVA - Belvedere21, creative robotics UAL - University of Arts London, Hellerau Dresden and Fondazione Giorgio Cini.
+A cooperation between Silke Grabinger, CIVA - Belvedere21, creative robotics UAL - University of Arts London, Hellerau Dresden, Hempla and Fondazione Giorgio Cini.
+A production of SILK Fluegge, funded by the City of Linz, Kulturland Oberösterreich and BMWKMS.

 No items found.